stenwt/librarium/docusaurus-librarium/docs/docs-content/12-enterprise-version/03-deploying-palette-with-helm.md

 ---
 title: "Install using Helm Chart"
 metaTitle: "Install using Helm Chart"
-metaDescription: "Learn how to deploy self-hosted Palette to a Kubernetes cluster using a Helm Chart."
+description: "Learn how to deploy self-hosted Palette to a Kubernetes cluster using a Helm Chart."
 icon: ""
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---